prakaa/phd_thesis/source/14_information.md

 The content of this chapter is from the following manuscript submitted to *Energy Economics*:

 > **Prakash, A**., Bruce, A. & MacGill, I. The scheduling role of future pricing information in electricity markets with rising deployments of renewables and energy storage: an Australian National Electricity Market case study.
-Submitted to Energy Economics
+Submitted to Energy Economics and under review

 ## Abstract